chrisale/ECForecastGrabber/README.md

 PERL requirements: XML::Simple, Data::Dumper and HTTP::Date.
 wGet is also required.

-* Move the entire downloaded directory into a suitable location to be activated on your computer or web server.
+* Clone the repository or move the binary release directory into a suitable location to be activated on your computer or web server.
 Somewhere outside the public web directory is best.

 * Ensure forecastgrabber.sh has +x permissions so that it can be run as a script by cron.